 - Core-Design.com (a fan hub for the classic games)

 - Tomb Raider: The Angel of Darkness HD Remaster Facebook Community

 - The fans who would fix Tomb Raider's most broken adventure (Eurogamer feature article)

-Tomb Raider: The Angel of Darkness Audiobook.
-If you enjoyed the story and want to revisit it, or if you haven't played the game but would like to know more about what happened in the final installment from Core Design, I highly recommend this novelization, written and narrated by J.R.
-Milward.
+Tomb Raider: The Angel of Darkness Novels and Audiobook.
+If you enjoyed the story and want to revisit it, or if you haven't played the game but would like to know more about what happened in the final installment from Core Design, I highly recommend Tomb Raider: The Angel of Darkness and its sequel, Tomb Raider: Path of the Black Alchemist, novels by J.R.
+Milward, based on the original story by Murti Schofield.
+A third novel is in progress, and the first is also available as an audiobook.
 Listen on YouTube, iTunes, JRMilward.com, or via your favorite podcast software.

 Becoming an Expert Raider